Wildelyssa/PhysioWebsite/README.md

 * **CSS**

 ## Purpose
-A design for a physiotherapy website.
+A design for a physiotherapy website

 ## Features
 * Booking button clearly on navigation bar and at key places throughout design